 - "Ethics & Professionalism," Ohio State Bar Association/American College of Trial Lawyers, November 2006

-- Listed in The Best Lawyers in America© since 2011 in the fields of Mass Tort Litigation/Class Actions-Defendants, and Product Liability Litigation-Defendants; named the Best Lawyers® 2017 Product Liability Litigation-Defendants "Lawyer of the Year" in Cleveland
+- Selected for inclusion in The Best Lawyers in America© since 2007 for Mass Tort Litigation/Class Actions-Defendants, and Product Liability Litigation-Defendants; named the Best Lawyers® 2017 Product Liability Litigation-Defendants "Lawyer of the Year" in Cleveland

 - Recognized as a BTI Client Service All-Star, 2011 and 2015